In this section

 At 13,161 feet, Wheeler Peak — New Mexico’s highest — highlights this region in which the hiking and camping opportunities are almost innumerable.
 The Carson and Santa Fe National Forests are located in this region along with the Pecos Wilderness.
 Together they cover 3.1 million acres and offer more than 1,300 miles of trails and 63 campgrounds.

 Within the Santa Fe National Forest are the Sangre de Cristo Mountains and the volcanic Jemez Mountains, which both provide the largest number of hiking trails and campgrounds in the state.
-Hyde Memorial State Park, just outside of Santa Fe, and the surrounding National Forest provide the perfect hiking/camping combination, offering miles of trails and primitive and developed campsites just minutes from the capitol city.
+Hyde Memorial State Park, just outside of Santa Fe, and the surrounding National Forest provide the perfect hiking/camping combination, offering miles of trails and primitive and developed campsites just minutes from the capital city.

 Bandelier National Monument, near Los Alamos, is an educational day trip into the Jemez Mountains.
 On paved hiking trails, you can explore ancient cliff dwellings and kivas, or hike into the rugged backcountry and wilderness.
 There is also a campground located within the monument.
 For more information, click here.